Wakeem / Teschner Nature Preserve at Resler Canyon

-When plans were put forward to construct approximately 140 single-family homes in the 91-acre canyon, the City of El Paso became caught up in a struggle between the adjacent neighborhood association (led by preservationist Charlie Wakeem) and the developer, Hunt Building Company.
+When plans were put forward to construct approximately 195 (later revised to 140) single-family homes in the 91-acre canyon, the City of El Paso became caught up in a struggle between the adjacent Coronado Neighborhood Association (led by local businessman and preservationist Charlie Wakeem) and the developer, Hunt Building Company.
 Efforts to reach a satisfying compromise ground to an impasse and protracted litigation seemed imminent.

 Dr. Teschner made known his plans to members of Frontera’s board in the spring of 2005.
 The land trust evaluated the site and determined that Resler Canyon would be a good fit for achieving the organization’s mission.
 Dr. Teschner involved Frontera in later stages of negotiations, and ultimately donated $1.87 million to Frontera for the land trust to purchase the property directly.
 The City of El Paso played a pivotal role in the deal by earmarking $347,500 for much-needed repairs to drainage structures feeding into the canyon.
 On December 23rd, 2005, the final transaction was completed and Frontera became the owner of 91 acres now known as the Charlie Wakeem/Richard Teschner Nature Preserve of Resler Canyon, or the Wakeem/Teschner Nature Preserve for short.

-Community Inspiration It took the determination, cooperation and good will of many parties: Hunt Building Company, Dr. Teschner, City of El Paso staff and elected officials, neighborhood leaders, and Frontera’s board all worked hard to bring about this happy conclusion.
+Community Inspiration It took the determination, cooperation and good will of many parties: Hunt Building Company, Dr. Teschner and his attorneys at the ScottHulse Law Firm, the City of El Paso staff and elected officials, the Coronado Neighborhood Association, and Frontera’s board all worked hard to bring about this happy conclusion.
 The culmination of a year of intense negotiations was a manifold accomplishment: preserving an arroyo of key significance to El Paso, maintaining the character of several well-established neighborhoods, and demonstrating that preserving unique natural features is a valuable and achievable goal.
 Based on the success of Resler Canyon, the City of El Paso went on to initiate a public planning process for city-wide open space preservation.

-Below is a (very incomplete) list of plants and animals that make their home at the Wakeem/Teschner Nature Preserve.
+Below is an incomplete list of plants and animals that make their home at the Wakeem/Teschner Nature Preserve.
 If you identify a new species on a visit to the canyon, please drop us a line and we’ll add it to the list.